FAQs

 The mentorship will not provide formal instruction on art or drawing.
 The goal is to eliminate entry barriers for mentees' first event and connect them to other artists and professionals.

-This opportunity is open to Boise residents 15 -18 years of age.
+This opportunity is open to local artists 15 -18 years of age.

 Between 3 - 5 applicants will be invited to participate in the program.

-All applications submitted by the deadline will be reviewed by staff.
+All applications submitted by March 24 will be reviewed by staff.
 Selected candidates will then be invited to participate in an in-person interview, after which final candidates will be determined.

-The candidates accepted into the program will be informed by mid-April.
+The candidates accepted into the program will be informed by Monday, April 14th.

 Each mentee should plan to have 6-8 finalized art pieces ready in time for the festival but are welcome to prepare more.